Akalabaya/pygui/README.md

 ```
 build.bat
 ```
-and Standalone Exe will be created at dist/dist/main.exe
+and Standalone Exe will be created at dist/dist/main.exe(No console) and dist/main.exe

 ## Example
 you can get exmple at example.zip
 ## Acknowledgements